Ethical Generative AI Implementation Framework

 1. Fairness and Bias Mitigation

-Ensuring AI systems are fair and non-discriminatory, with procedures to identify and mitigate bias
+Ensuring generative AI systems are fair and non-discriminatory, with procedures to identify, measure, and mitigate bias in both data and outputs.

-Safeguarding personal data in AI systems, ensuring proper consent and compliance
+Safeguarding personal data in AI systems, ensuring proper consent, data minimization, and compliance with privacy regulations.

 3. Transparency and Explainability